nathan-the-coder/todo-api-flask/README.md

 ### Features:
 - Handles GET and POST requests
 - Supports deleting tasks using a DELETE request.
+- Added support for updating specific task using the PUT request.
 - Uses in-memory storage (a Python list) to hold tasks during runtime.

 ### Endpoints